-The quantitative information embedded within Sanger Sequence traces can be useful for DNA mutation, variation, and methylation analysis, including disease study and diagnostics.
+The quantitative information embedded within Sanger sequencing traces can be useful for DNA mutation, variation, and methylation analysis, including disease study.
 Detection and quantification of minor variants, including DNA mutation and methylation, is simplified in Mutation Surveyor software.
 Mutation Surveyor rapidly and accurately aligns sample traces to a reference trace, detecting minor variants with greater than 99% accuracy and sensitivity as low as 5% primary peak.
 The software also includes a Mutation Quantifier tool, which provides a quantitative analysis of peak characteristics, enabling the user to easily calculate allelic proportions in Sanger Sequencing projects.
-The tool's flexibility provides two methods of quantifying peak ratios, including a simplified allele ratio based on peak RFU and a standardized allele ratio for percent drop of normal allele and percent gain of mutant allele.
+The tool's flexibility provides two methods of quantifying peak ratios, including a simplified allele ratio based on peak Relative Fluorescence Units (RFU) and a standardized allele ratio for percent drop of normal allele and percent gain of mutant allele.
 Locations within the genome can be quantified based on mutation calls or specific loci within the reference file.

 Low frequency mutation C>CT detected in exon 5 of tp53 gene

 Standardized Allele Ratio Calculates Percent Gain of Mutant and Percent Drop of Normal

 Standardized allele ratio report.
 SC drop represents the percent decrease in intensity of the normal allele.
 SC gain represents the percent increase of intensity for the mutant allele.